SB-591

 Key Takeaways

-• Allows taxpayers to request waivers from electronic payment requirements in certain circumstances.
+• Allows taxpayers to request waivers from electronic payment requirements based on specific criteria.

 Summary